-within the same model, appears as the capital stock in an accumulation equation like $$K{t+1} = K_t + I_t - \delta K_t.
-(1.4)$$ In this equation, $I_t$ is gross investment in period t, and $\delta$ is the rate of physical capital depreciation due to wear and tear $(0 \le \delta \le 1)$ .
+Now, a reason that stocks and flows may be confused is that often the same symbol, K, appearing in the production function as a capital input flow, also, within the same model, appears as the capital stock in an accumulation equation like $$K{t+1} = K_t + I_t - \delta K_t. \tag{1.4}$$ In this equation, $I_t$ is gross investment in period t, and $\delta$ is the rate of physical capital depreciation due to wear and tear $(0 \le \delta \le 1)$ .
 So the symbol $K_t$ must represent the capital stock at the beginning of period t.
 In (1.4) there is no role for the rate of utilization of the capital stock, which is, however, of key importance in (1.1).
 Similarly, there is a tradition in macroeconomics to denote the number of heads in the labor force by L and write, for example, $L_t = L_0(1+n)^t$ , where n is a constant growth rate of the labor force.
 Here $L_t$ measures a stock (number of persons) whereas in (1.1) and (1.3) L measures a flow that depends on the average rate of utilization of the stock over the year.
 This text will not attempt a break with this tradition of using the same symbol for two in principle different variables.
 But we should ensure that our notation is consistent.
 This requires normalization of the utilization rates for capital and labor in the production function so as to equal one, as indicated in (1.2) and (1.3) above.
 We are then allowed to use the same symbol for a stock and the corresponding flow because the values of the two variables will coincide and their dimensions are the same.
-As an illustration of the importance of being aware of the distinction between stock and flows, let $$Y = GDP$$ per year, and $P =$ average size of population over the year.
+As an illustration of the importance of being aware of the distinction between stock and flows, let us consider a decomposition of income per year per capita.
+Let $$Y = GDP$$ per year, and $P =$ average size of population over the year.